 - I spend quality time chatting and laughing with my husband every day,

 - I spend quality time writing, something I love to do.
-I have my blog, “My Medical Musings” and I write articles for “The Mighty”
+I have this blog, “My Medical Musings”, I write articles for “The Mighty”.

 - I spend the majority of my day reaching out to others through my online Facebook forum, Medical Musings with Friends.
 Connection with people is so important for my overall well-being and Medical Musings with Friends forum gives as much to me as I give to its beautiful members,